fikrifirat/jidesha/README.md

 Jidesha
 =======

-A Chrome extension for calendar integration (Google Calendar and Office 365) and Screen Sharing in Jitsi Meet.
+A Chrome extension for calendar integration (Google Calendar and Office 365) and Screen Sharing in potkal Meet.

 Note: this extension relies on the Chrome [chooseDesktopMedia](https://developer.chrome.com/extensions/desktopCapture) API which requires HTTPS.

-## How to create your own extension for your Jitsi Meet installation
+## How to create your own extension for your potkal Meet installation

-Each Jitsi Meet installation needs a customised extension.
+Each potkal Meet installation needs a customised extension.
 There is only one small JSON file to adapt.
 You have to create the extension and distribute it, either through Google Chrome's Web Store or by telling your users how to